calaca/gympoint-api/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system (soon)

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system (soon)

 ## Built With